 - 1. The Commission shall establish a European Innovation Council (EIC) for implementing actions under Pillar III 'Innovative Europe' which relate to the EIC.
-The EIC shall operate according to the following principles: focus on breakthrough, market-creating and deep-tech innovation covering technological, non-technological and social aspects, clear EU added value, autonomy, ability to take risk, efficiency, effectiveness, transparency and accountability. - 2.
-The EIC shall include the High Level Board ("EIC Board") provided for in Article 10. - - 3.
-The Commission shall ensure that the implementation of the EIC: - (a) is in accordance with the principles set out in paragraph 1 of this Article, taking due account of the opinion of the EIC Board on the overall strategy for the EIC, referred to Article 10(1)(a); and - (b) does not lead to distortions of competition contrary to the common interest. - 4.
+The EIC shall operate according to the following principles: focus on breakthrough, market creating and deep-tech innovation covering technological, non-technological and social aspects, clear EU added value, autonomy, ability to take risk, efficiency, effectiveness, transparency and accountability. - 2.
+The EIC, as established according to Article 7a of the [FP Regulation] shall include the High Level Board ("EIC Board") provided for in Article 10. - 32.
+The Commission shall ensure that the implementation of the EIC: - (a) is in accordance with the principles set out in paragraph 1 of this Article, taking due account of the opinion of the EIC Board on the overall strategy for the EIC, referred to Article 10(1)(a); and - (b) does not lead to distortions of competition contrary to the common interest. - 43.
 For the purpose of managing EIC blended finance, the Commission shall make use of indirect management, or where this is not possible, may establish a special purpose vehicle, to be managed according to the applicable accountability rules.
 The Commission shall seek to ensure the participation of other public and private investors.
-Where this is not possible at the initial set up, the special purpose vehicle will be structured in such a way that it can attract other public or private investors in order to increase the leverage effect of the Union contribution.
+Where this is not possible at the initial set up, the special purpose vehicle will be structured in such a way that it can attract other public or private investors in order to increase the leverage effect of the Union contribution. - 4.
+The Commission shall ensure effective complementarities between the EIC, the EIT and InvestEU.